 Read More: Upcoming Jennifer Lawrence Movies

 A sex-comedy at the outset, ‘Blockers’ are a trio of parents who don’t want their daughters to lose their virginity on prom night.
 While it doesn’t take a second to guess how the movie could end, ‘Blockers’ has still brought a lot of freshness to the sub-genre and is replete with splendid performances.
-A thoroughly enjoyable and fun affair, ‘Blockers’ is a clear departure from the expected staleness belonging to the movies of its category which makes it stand out.
-Speaking of the sexiness, the movie has a lot of nudity, mostly male frontal, along with many sex scenes which are albeit implied.
-Though there is no violence at all, the profanity and the sex and nudity makes it an adult film.
+A thoroughly enjoyable and fun affair, ‘Blockers’ is a clear departure from the expected staleness belonging to the movies of its category, which makes it stand out.
+Speaking of sexiness, the movie has a lot of nudity, mostly male frontal, along with many sex scenes which are albeit implied.
+Though there is no violence, the profanity, sex, and nudity make it an adult film.
 Thoughts?

 Read More: Best Sex Comedy Movies